tumcms/Open-Infra-Platform/Documentation/markdown/CodingGuideline.md

 ### Case: Entity definition changed between IFC versions

 If the definition of the entity has changed between versions, these steps need to be followed:
+* First, provide a general implementation.
 * Define a function that handles this case specifically.
 * Provide the specific implementation as a [template specialization](https://de.cppreference.com/w/cpp/language/template_specialization).
 **NOTE:** This needs to be enclosed in `#ifdef` with the corresponding IFC version.
-* Do not forget to provide a general implementation.

-For an example, see function `PlacementConverterT::GetCurveOfPlacement`.
+Example: see function `PlacementConverterT::GetCurveOfPlacement`.

 ***
 ## Exceptions